rezash121/IMDB/README.md

 # Movie management system
-This project is a simulation of the IMDB server.\
-rating system\
-movies information\
-client and server
+We developed a client and server for a movie management system.
+Both client and server are developed with socket programming.